ddevault/starbound-dev/networking/index.md

     </tbody>
 </table>

-{% include packet-header.html name="Server Disconnect" id="2" direction="server-to-client" %}
+{% include packet-header.html name="Disconnect Response" id="2" direction="server-to-client" %}

 This packet is used to notify the client of a disconnect.